 Clean Energy Technology—What is it?

-The Clean Energy Technology program provides students with a background in alternative energy and an understanding of practices in high performance and zero energy building practices including alternative energy systems, green building techniques, and designing and installing residential and commercial electric, metering and control systems.
-Emphasis is on residential and commercial buildings with specialties in passive solar and sustainable (green) building Design and photovoltaic (solar electric) system.
-A strong- hands-on component is obtained through the use of Washington State University's Zero Energy House, which is permanently located on the main campus of Shoreline Community College.
+The Clean Energy Technology program provides students with a background in alternative energy and an understanding of practices in high-performance and zero-energy building practices including alternative energy systems, green building techniques, and designing and installing residential and commercial electric, metering and control systems.
+Emphasis is on residential and commercial buildings with specialties in passive solar and sustainable (green) building Design and photovoltaic (solar electric) systems.
+A strong hands-on component is obtained through the use of Washington State University's Zero Energy House, which is permanently located on campus.

 Students who successfully complete this program should be able to:

 Career Opportunities—What can I do with a Degree in Clean Energy Technology?